The pithy part of citrus has potent properties that help protect you from weak circulation.

-Have you heard of MPFF or MCP?
-Modified citrus pectin, otherwise known as the white part, or pith, of citrus fruits is powerful medicine for the heart, lymph, and circulation.
+Have you heard of MCP?
+Modified citrus pectin (MCP), otherwise known as the white part, or pith, of citrus fruits, is powerful Ayurvedic medicine for the heart and your lymphatic and circulatory systems.

-This formula is shown in numerous studies to positively affect hemorrhoids, cellulite, blood sugar, venous tone, ankle swelling, lymphatic drainage, and capillary breakage by protecting the body’s lymphatic microcirculation from the ravages of inflammation.1,2,3,4
+These bioflavonoids, a class of phytochemicals, affect hemorrhoids, cellulite, blood sugar, venous tone, ankle swelling, lymphatic drainage, and capillary breakage by protecting the body’s lymphatic microcirculation from the ravages of inflammation.

-In two randomized, double-blind, two-month studies, when compared with placebo, 500mg of 90% of micronized diosmin and 10% hesperidin (Lymph Vein HP) twice daily significantly decreased ankle or calf circumference and improved many symptoms of chronic venous insufficiency (CVI) and lymphatic flow.1
+In 2 randomized, double-blind, 2-month studies, when compared with placebo, taking 500 mg of micronized diosmin and hesperidin in a 9:1 ratio twice daily significantly decreased ankle or calf circumference (a symptom of swelling) and improved many symptoms of chronic venous insufficiency and poor lymphatic flow.

-Two tablets of MPFF 500mg (Lymph Vein HP) daily for 60 or 83 days reduced frequency, duration, and/or severity of acute hemorrhoidal symptoms and improved overall signs and symptoms of chronic (recurrent) hemorrhoids compared with placebo.1,2
+While 2 tablets of MPFF 500 mg daily for 60 or 83 days improved the overall symptoms of chronic (recurrent) hemorrhoids compared with a placebo.

-Compared with a control group, MPFF significantly reduces risk of secondary bleeding after elective hemorrhoidectomy.
-In clinical trials, MPFF had a tolerability profile similar to that of placebo.1,2
+Compared with a control group, MPFF also significantly reduced the risk of secondary bleeding after elective hemorrhoidectomy.
+In clinical trials, MPFF had a tolerability profile similar to that of a placebo.

-In an open study on hospital outpatients, pregnant women with hemorrhoids were given therapy with micronized diosmin 90% and hesperidin 10% (Lymph Vein HP) for eight weeks before delivery and four weeks after delivery.
-66% had relief from acute hemorrhoidal symptoms by the fourth day, while 53.6% fewer patients had a relapse after delivery.
+In an open study on hospital outpatients, pregnant women with hemorrhoids were given therapy with micronized diosmin and hesperidin in a 9:1 ratio for 8 weeks before delivery and 4 weeks after delivery.
+Of the study participants, 66 percent had relief from acute hemorrhoidal symptoms by the fourth day, while 53.6 percent fewer patients had a relapse after delivery.
 Treatment was well accepted, and did not affect pregnancy, fetal development, birth weight, infant growth, or feeding.

-Diosmin and hesperidin (Lymph Vein HP) fundamentally help maintain the structure and function of the lymphatic and circulatory system, especially vein strength and competence.7
+Diosmin and hesperidin fundamentally help maintain the structure and function of the lymphatic and circulatory systems, especially vein strength and competence.

 Microcirculation and lymph congestion can compromise healthy venous drainage in the legs as well as cause build-up of poorly circulated fat in the form of cellulite.